Get a free, no obligation personal loan quote with rates as low as 9.99%

 Splash Auto Finance by RifcoUp to $50,000Varies12 - 84Learn more

-Types Of Lenders You Can You Get A Good Interest Rate On A Car Loan
+Where Can You Get A Good Interest Rate On A Car Loan?

-Here are some places you can get competitive interest rates on car loans in Canada:
+Here are some places where you can get competitive interest rates on car loans in Canada:

-• Dealerships – Many auto dealers will gladly negotiate and offer you competitive interest rates to sell you a car.
-Additionally, they may provide in-house loans or partner with more than one third-party lender, which gives you multiple financing options.
+• Dealerships – Many auto dealers may negotiate and offer you competitive interest rates to sell you a car.
+Additionally, they may provide in-house loans or partner with a third-party lender, which gives you multiple financing options.
 Compare different dealerships before you settle on a car loan.

 CALCULATOR